-Kevin McCloud’s dos and don’ts for building a Grand Design
+Kevin McCloud’s dos and don’ts for self-builders

-What you should consider
+What you should do

 Plan, Plan, Plan